edgedb/edgedb/docs/guides/tutorials/nextjs_pages_router.rst

 -----------

 Admittedly this isn't the prettiest blog of all time, or the most feature-complete.
-But this tutorial demonstrates how to work with EdgeDB in a Next.js app, including data fetching with API routes and ``getServerSideProps``.
+But this tutorial demonstrates how to work with Gel in a Next.js app, including data fetching with API routes and ``getServerSideProps``.

-The next step is to add a ``/newpost`` page with a form for writing new blog posts and saving them into EdgeDB.
+The next step is to add a ``/newpost`` page with a form for writing new blog posts and saving them into Gel.
 That's left as an exercise for the reader.

 To see the final code for this tutorial, refer to `github.com/edgedb/edgedb-examples/tree/main/nextjs-blog